thiachan/agent/docs/TECHNICAL_DOCUMENTATION.md

 ## System Overview

-**AGENT (AI for GSSE Engineering Team)** is an enterprise-grade AI-powered platform that enables employees to interact with business knowledge through natural language queries.
+**AGENT (AI for GSSO Engineering Team)** is an enterprise-grade AI-powered platform that enables employees to interact with business knowledge through natural language queries.
 The system uses Retrieval-Augmented Generation (RAG) to provide context-aware responses based on uploaded documents.

 ### Key Capabilities